 Sydney like a Local

-Sydneysiders may love their beaches – but they love their pools more.
-As a result, the city has numerous swimming pools open to the public to enjoy.
-At the top of your to–try list should be the pool at Icebergs, a Sydney intuition and one of the only licensed swimming pools in the world.
-Come for the pool-side cocktails, stay for the view.
-If you'd rather swim laps, you can do so under the Sydney Harbour Bride at the North Sydney Pool, while the Bronte Baths, with its neighbouring train ride circuit, are perfect for families.
+Sydneysiders may love their beaches – but they love their pools just as much.
+At the top of your swimming pool list should be Sydney institution Icebergs, one of the only licensed swimming pools in the world.
+Come for the pool-side cocktails, stay for the view!
+If you'd rather swim laps than sip champagne, you can do so under the Sydney Harbour Bridge at the North Sydney Pool.